SUVANKAR-BKP/Accio-modal-design/README.md

-- This project created by Retnasree Ghosh
+- This project created by Ratnasree Ghosh !!
-- The code is awosome
+- The code is awesome !!